Nosh Bakery & Eatery in Lake Wales

 When was Nosh Bakery & Eatery in Lake Wales last inspected?

-Nosh Bakery & Eatery in Lake Wales was last inspected by the Florida Department of Agriculture and Consumer Services (FDACS) on January 30, 2026.
-Inspection type: Focused Inspection.
+Nosh Bakery & Eatery in Lake Wales was last inspected by the Florida Department of Agriculture and Consumer Services (FDACS) on April 3, 2026.
+Inspection type: Met Sanitation Inspection Requirements.

 How many inspections has Nosh Bakery & Eatery in Lake Wales had?